-Not to panic you or anything, but Thanksgiving is exactly three weeks away.
+Thanksgiving is almost here!
 I can’t wait because it is one of my favorite holidays.
 I’m all about holidays involving food and family.
 From the pretty set tables, themed turkey stuff to the delicious overindulging meal… I adore it all.

 If you’ve ever been curious how to host Thanksgiving… this is your post!How to Host Your First Thanksgiving

 Who is Coming?